Guess who’s year older today? Me! lol Forty five years old and still going strong.

 Funny, in a lot of ways I don’t feel 45.
 I’ve always felt young for my age so that really isn’t a surprise.
 I thought I would have grown into it by now though. haha In other ways, I definitely feel 45.
 After my last rant about my back, I’m clearly not as spry as a I used to be.
 My body, against my best wishes, is starting to show its age.
 The grey that used to be just in my hair has taken over my beard and is encroaching on my chest.
 Is it normal for grey hairs to travel down the torso as one ages?
 I always thought it started at the bottom and worked its way up?
 My wrinkles are a little deeper and a little larger in number.
 Anyway, I don’t mind my age.
 I certainly don’t resent it.
 I know a lot of gay men start missing their youth to the point of distraction around this time.
 Not me.
 Sure, I wish my body was still younger but aging is part of the human condition.
 I like my wrinkles and grey hair.
 And unlike some, I don’t feel inferior or less relevant as an aging gay man.

 For myself, I was very insecure as a young man.
 I found my validation thru sex.
 And without realizing it, it became a very compulsive habit.
 It was a fix for a need I could never satisfy.
 It became a viscious circle and I consider myself very fortunate to not only have discovered this in myself but also be able to overcome it.
 A success due in no small part to my blogging.
-And most surprisingly of all, I found strength in myself.2 That strength allowed me to let go of detrimental coping-mechanisms and move on.
+And most surprisingly of all, I found strength in myself.
+To this day, I still get a little surprised to have found it in myself That strength allowed me to let go of detrimental coping-mechanisms and move on.
 I can tick off a list of areas in my life where I found the most growth.
 Realizing my self-worth should come from within instead of how I was perceived by others was one of them.
 Frankly, I see gay men all the time who have yet to realize this.
 You can’t overcome what you don’t see as a problem.
 They often just grow bitter with age over what they perceive to have lost and resent it.
 Or more astutely, they resent those who still have it.

 So here I sit a 45 years old.
 My life isn’t perfect and neither am I. But I like my life and who I am.
 I have regrets but they are overshadowed by my accomplishments.
 I still look forward to my future.
 In the best of ironies, when I was younger I never thought I’d live to be very old.
 Now I find myself looking forward to old age.